 Hicksbeachia pinnatifolia, as found in the wild in the Gondwana Rainforests of the Mt Warning caldera and Hicksbeachia pilosa,

-was not an uncommon tree but it now is listed as vulnerable, nationally as well as in NSW and QLD.
-This means that although it
+not an uncommon tree but it now is listed as vulnerable, nationally as well as in NSW and QLD.
+This means that although it is not

-is not endangered now it is at risk of extinction in the medium term future.
-This slender tree, rising to no more that 15 m is
+endangered now it is at risk of extinction in the medium term future.
+This slender tree, rising to no more that 15 m is worth

-worth planting in a garden, not only to ensure its future but also as a striking feature tree, with its long racemes of many small
+planting in a garden, not only to ensure its future but also as a striking feature tree, with its long racemes of many small perfumed

-perfumed flowers, spectacular pinnate leaves that can be over a metre long, which have a pinky-red flush when young, and the
+flowers, spectacular pinnate leaves that can be over a metre long, which have a pinky-red flush when young, and the bright red

 Climbers and Twiners

-through south east QLD to north of Brisbane.
-Although I have seen it growing in the wild, it is hard to spot as it flowers in the
+south east QLD to north of Brisbane.
+Although I have seen it growing in the wild, it is hard to spot as it flowers in the upper levels

-upper levels of the rainforest.
-It is a native that makes a good garden plant, flowering for about nine months of the year with
+of the rainforest.
+It is a native that makes a good garden plant, flowering for about nine months of the year with the leaves

 Caladenia carnea - Pink Finger Orchid

-across Australia’s east coast regions.
-I have found it growing locally in wooded areas with filtered light, on well-drained soils
+Australia’s east coast regions.
+I have found it growing locally in wooded areas with filtered light, on well-drained soils overlying

 Trees and Shrubs